kekelp/keru/README.md

 [![Documentation for the `master` branch](https://img.shields.io/badge/docs-master-informational)](https://kekelp.github.io/keru/keru/index.html)

-Keru is an experimental Graphical User Interface library.
+Keru is an experimental GUI library.

+It uses `winit` and `wgpu` for cross-platform support, but it has only been tested on Linux and Windows.

 See the [docs for the master branch](https://kekelp.github.io/keru/keru/index.html) for more information.